BarMCapital/BCRMS-Tokenization/ARCHITECTURE.md

 Maintained by: BAR M Capital Engineering
 Architecture Lead: Peter Gonyeau
 Model Influences: IBM BCRMS, SEC compliance frameworks, hybrid on/off-chain financial systems

+BAR M Anti-Capacious Language Standard

+To protect the integrity of BAR M’s systems, contracts, automations, and smart-contract logic, all project components must comply with the following standard.

+This applies to:

+BRRMS schemas

+Smart contracts

+Workflows

+API adapters

+Insurance logic

+Governance documents

+Operational playbooks

+Contributor documentation

+1. No Subjective or Capacious Terms

+The following terms may not be used in the repo unless defined explicitly in the Controlled Vocabulary:

+reasonable

+appropriate

+necessary

+customary

+good faith

+fair

+substantial

+material

+significant

+acceptable

+practical

+best efforts

+adequate

+All logic must be objective, measurable, and rule-based.

+2. All Conditions Must Be Explicit

+Any condition that would normally rely on interpretation must instead be expressed as:

+thresholds

+numerical ranges

+formulas

+enumerated states

+timestamps

+Boolean flags

+event triggers

+explicit retry counts

+deterministic fallback paths

+Example:
+“material deviation” → “deviation exceeding 50 basis points relative to expected revenue.”

+3. BAR M Controls All Interpretive Authority

+Where interpretation cannot be avoided, the following rule applies:

+Interpretive authority for ambiguous terms rests exclusively with BAR M as defined in this architecture file and the controlled vocabulary.

+No external party, contractor, or downstream consumer may redefine operational terms.

+4. All New Logic Must Use the Controlled Vocabulary

+All new contributions must rely on the definitions found in:

+definitions/controlled_vocabulary.json

+If a concept is not defined there, it must be added before use.

+5. All Governance, Settlement, and Risk Logic Must Be Deterministic

+All system components—including settlement, auditing, token issuance, insurance triggers, and investor dashboards—must operate using deterministic conditions, not narrative language.

+No step in the codebase may require human interpretation to execute.

+6. Pull Requests Are Rejected If They Contain Banned Terms

+GitHub Actions may enforce this standard by scanning for prohibited language in:

+.md files

+.json schemas

+smart-contract files

+workflow definitions

+Any PR containing banned terms must fail CI until corrected.

+7. This Standard Overrides All Prior Language

+If any existing file conflicts with this standard, the Anti-Capacious Language Standard controls.